owcounter/hud/README.md

-﻿# OWCOUNTER HUD
+﻿# OWMETA HUD

-OWCOUNTER HUD is a lightweight, non-intrusive heads-up display application that provides hero recommendations and team composition analysis for Overwatch 2.
+OWMETA HUD is a lightweight, non-intrusive heads-up display application that provides hero recommendations and team composition analysis for Overwatch 2.
 The HUD appears on top of your game, offering insights without the need to alt-tab or check another screen.

 ## Features